 Ninety-nine percent of our outdoor dinners are on our back patio that is adjacent to our home.
 Selecting a location all the way in the back of our yard, near the pool and under the tree, was a fun surprise.

 Is there somewhere in your backyard where you could host a dinner party that is fun and different?
 In the past, I have hosted dinner parties in the middle of our yard and on the other side of the pool.

 I have to admit that after finding this spot, I found three more unexpected places where I want to host a dinner party in our yard.

-We bought this teak furniture thirty years ago in Bali.
+We bought tour teak furniture thirty years ago in Bali.
 I promise that you don’t have to go to Bali to find quality but affordable teak furniture.
-Click on any photo to find more information.
+See the teak tables I have listed below.

 When I plan a party I think the two most important tasks are finding the right location and picking a theme.